allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 procedure may result in some improvement of the code quality, but nevertheless such an approach still has many
 drawbacks:

-* the test class still contains a code related to the technical implementation;
+* the test class still contains code related to the technical implementation;
 * if another test class uses a similar subset of functionalities, then sooner or later, there will be a need to copy such a method;
 * what if I would like to change, for example, the library for mocking calls to another type of library?